 Lt Film is an award-winning Video Production company based in Bath, UK, covering all aspects of Video.

 As well as running his own production company, Lt Film, Luke Taylor is the co-founder of Meaningful Films, a platform for creating and sharing videos that inspire, spark conversation and encourage change in society.
-He is also a trustee for a local non-profit organisation called BA1 Radio, aimed at helping people gain employability skills and confidence through radio.
+He is also a Director for a local Community Interest Company called BA1 Radio, aimed at helping people gain employment skills and confidence through radio.
 Having lived in Bath his whole life, Luke is a real advocate for the City.

 Luke has experience working in film, television and video production in the UK and in America.
 In 2014 he was awarded a first class degree in media production at Bath Spa University.

 He creates visual content for use online and in-house including promotional videos, training videos, short films and documentaries to help people share their story.
 He works alongside and in collaboration with Joanna Crosse and a team of experienced professionals who can bring your story to life.

 Clients have included St John’s Foundation, Trunki, Shaw Trust, Andrews Property Group, Lyons Seafoods, Revive!
 Auto Innovations, Family Rights Group, Holocaust Memorial Day Trust, Boson Web, Mytton Williams, Stone King and Theatre Royal Bath.
 Luke has also created videos for academies and universities including King Edwards School, Writhlington School, Bath University SU and St Mary’s University.